vimerzhao/ToyLisp/README.md

 # ToyLisp
-ToyLisp is an interpreter(written in C) for Lisp,which include evaluations, S-expressions,Q-expressions,variables,functions,conditionals and strings.Read [Manual](./Manual.md)for more information.
+ToyLisp is a lisp interpreter(written in C),which include:

+- Evaluations
+- S-expressions
+- Q-expressions
+- Variables
+- Functions
+- Conditionals
+- Strings.

+Read [Manual](./Manual.md)for more information.

 # Basic
 ## Evaluations